bekk/bekk-christmas/post/elm/wip-maybe-map2-mapx.md

   - Fredrik Løberg
 ---
 Let us say that you are given the task to implement a function which combines two values to some other type if, and only if, both values are present.
-For example, the following function:
+For example, consider the following function:

 ```elm
 type alias ContactPerson =